Polish presidential challenger urges boycott of May vote, halts campaign

 Incumbent President Andrzej Duda, a PiS ally, is well ahead in the polls and his election is crucial to the government's hopes of implementing its socially conservative agenda as the president holds the power to veto laws.
 Critics say PiS is keen to hold the elections in May to capitalize on Duda's current strong position and avoid a later election where the fallout from the pandemic could dent his popularity.

-Wladyslaw Kosiniak-Kamysz, the agrarian Polish Peasants' Party's (PSL) presidential candidate, was quoted by state-run news agency PAP saying he was focusing on amendments to the government's package of anti-crisis economic measures.
-Independent candidate Szymon Holownia tweeted that the government should postpone the election but that a boycott would mean giving up civil rights.
+Wladyslaw Kosiniak-Kamysz, the agrarian Polish Peasants' Party's (PSL) presidential candidate, was quoted by state-run news agency PAP as saying he was focusing on amendments to the government's package of anti-crisis economic measures.
+The campaign manager of left-wing candidate Robert Biedron likened Kidawa-Blonska's move to "political retirement", PAP reported.

+Meanwhile, Deputy Prime Minister Jacek Sasin reiterated, in an interview with private broadcaster Polsat News, that the government saw no need to postpone the vote.
+On Saturday, Duda said he hoped the election would go ahead as planned but the situation was unpredictable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)